-Any Operational Phase Card Events are enacted (first any Event on the Player 1 card and then any Event on the Player 2 card), then Player 1 performs Actions, and then Player 2 performs Actions.
+Any Operational Phase Card Events are enacted, then Player 1 performs Actions, and then Player 2 performs Actions.
 There are two main classes of Actions:

 - Move: Each AP spent allows a player to perform a Group Move, a Muster, or a Sea Move.
 6.1 6.2 - Recruit: Each AP spent on Recruitment allows a player to add one strength to one existing block, or to deploy one new block, chosen from the player's Recruitment Pool, on the map at strength 1.
 6.3